Volume Rigidity of Simplicial Manifolds: Three rigidity lemmas

 \subsection{A coning lemma}

 We will obtain a sufficient condition for the addition of a new vertex and a set of new hyperedges to a hypergraph which is volume rigid in $\R^d$, to result in a hypergraph which is volume rigid in $\R^{d+1}$.
-Our result extends Whiteley's coning lemmas for bar-joint rigidity of graphs to volume rigidity of hypergraphs.
+Our result extends Whiteley's coning lemma for bar-joint rigidity of graphs to volume rigidity of hypergraphs.

 Given a graph $G=(V,E)$ and a vertex $v\not\in V$, the {\em cone} of $G$ is the graph $G*v$ obtained by adding the new vertex $v$ and all edges from $v$ to $V$.
 A fundamental result in bar-joint rigidity due to Whiteley \cite{Wcone} tells us that $G*v$ is rigid in $\mathbb{R}^{d+1}$ if and only if $G$ is rigid in $\mathbb{R}^d$.
 Whiteley's proof technique for sufficiency is to start with an infinitesimally rigid realization $p$ of $G$ in $\mathbb{R}^{d}$ and extend this to a realisation $p^*$ of $G*v$ in $\R^{d+1}$ by putting the {\em cone vertex} $v$ on the new coordinate axis.
-He then sends the cone vertex to infinity along this axis and shows that the rigidity matrix of $(G*v,p^*)$ converges (after an appropriate scaling) to the block-diagonal form
+He then sends the cone vertex to infinity along this axis and shows that the rigidity matrix of $(G*v,p^*)$ converges (after an appropriate scaling and reordering of the columns so that the first $n$ columns correspond to the $(d+1)$-coordinates of the entries in the standard rigidity matrix of $(G*v,p^*)$) to the block-diagonal form

 where $I_n$ denotes the identity matrix of size $|V|=n$ and $R(G,p)$ denotes the rigidity matrix of the original framework.
 This block-diagonal form enables us to confirm the existence of an infinitesimally rigid realization of $G*v$ in $\R^{d+1}$.